-The IRC in San Diego opened in 1975 in response to the arrival of Vietnamese refugees resettling to the area, and has since grown to serve approximately 1,000 new refugee arrivals from many countries around the world each year.
-To date, we have resettled over 28,500 refugees from 29 countries.
+The IRC in San Diego opened in 1975 in response to the arrival of Vietnamese refugees resettling to the area, and has since welcomed hundreds of newly arrived refugees from places like Syria, Afghanistan, Iraq, Myanmar, the Democratic Republic of Congo, and many other countries each year.
+To date, we have resettled over 30,500 refugees from 29 countries.

 Our programs in San Diego: